arched-dev/flask-scheema/demo/basic/README.md

     tag = "Specific Tag"
 ```

 With these steps completed, run your application and navigate to the `/docs` route to explore your API's documentation.

-This refined approach clarifies the setup process, emphasizing essential steps and configurations for integrating `flask-schema` into your Flask application.
+This refined approach clarifies the setup process, emphasizing essential steps and configurations for integrating `flask-scheema` into your Flask application.